jlevy/the-art-of-command-line/README.md

 - Access the Windows clipboard through `/dev/clipboard`.

-- Run `cygstart` to open an arbitrary file through its registered application.
+- Use `cygstart` to open aa application(for example `cygstart calc` ) or an arbitrary file/directory through its registered application.

+- Command `explorer` is similar to `cygstart` but only used in opening files or directories, not applications. `explorer` may be better than `cygstart` for zsh completion in some cases.

 - Access the Windows registry with `regtool`.